Social apartheid

 Social apartheid is de facto segregation on the basis of class or economic status, in which an underclass is forced to exist separated from the rest of the population.

-The word "apartheid", originally an Afrikaans word meaning "separation", gained its current meaning during the South African apartheid that took place between 1948 and early 1994, in which the government declared certain regions as being "for whites only", with the black population forcibly relocated to remote designated areas.
+The word "apartheid", an Afrikaans word meaning "separation", gained its current connotation during the years of South Africa's Apartheid system of government-imposed racial segregation, which took place between 1948 and early 1994.

+As part of that system, the then-National Party-run government declared certain regions as being "for whites only", with populations of people of color being forcibly relocated to designated, remote areas, that were deemed less desirable to live in, under the Group Areas Act.
+The racial segregation and many other negative consequences that resulted from that Act remain in place today, despite South Africa now being a democracy.

+This is especially obvious in Cape Town, where spatial planning under the Group Areas Act was so "successful" in terms of its intended outcomes, that many areas remain with very similar racial demographics to the way they were during Apartheid - generationally-transferred societal stratification.

 Urban apartheid

 Typically a component in social apartheid, urban apartheid refers to the spatial segregation of minorities to remote areas.
-In the context of the South African apartheid, this is defined by the reassignation of the four racial groups defined by the Population Registration Act of 1950, into group areas as outlined by the Group Areas Act of 1950.
-Outside of the South African context, the term has also come to be used to refer to ghettoization of minority populations in cities within particular suburbs or neighbourhoods.
+In the context of South African Apartheid, this is defined by the reassigning of the four racial groups defined by the Population Registration Act of 1950, into "Group Areas" as outlined by the Group Areas Act of 1950.
+Outside of the South African context, the term has also come to be used to refer to ghettoization of minority populations in cities within particular suburbs or neighborhoods.